ablab/spades/README.md

     output directory to use (default: current directory)

 `-c, --cov <value> `
-    median kmer count threshold (read pairs, s.t. kmer count median for BOTH reads LESS OR EDUAL to this value will be ignored)
+    median kmer count threshold (read pairs, s.t. kmer count median for BOTH reads LESS OR EQUAL to this value will be ignored)

 `-h, --help `
     print help message